RealityInteractive/freshdesk-dify-fast-help/README.md

+This repo consists of two folders.
+- First: `iframe`: contains a full-page app that embeds Reality Interactive's Dify chatbot using an <iframe>.
-This repo consists of two folders. `iframe`, which is the folder containing the `full-page-app` with the iframe of Reality Interactive's Dify chatbot, and `iframe-helper`, a `sidebar-app` which consists of a button, which upon being clicked redirects you to the `full-page-app` which is pre-filled with the link of the previous Freshdesk ticket
+- Second: `iframe-helper`: a `sidebar-app` that includes a button.
+When clicked, it redirects the user to the full-page app, pre-filled with the URL of the current Freshdesk ticket.

 `Further Context for this project`:
-This project is hingent on an SDK made by Freshworks known as FDK.
-FDK is quite finicky, so here are some key commands useful in ensuring you can use this project / create your own Freshdesk Custom App.
+This project relies on the Freshworks Developer Kit (FDK)—an SDK provided by Freshworks for building Freshdesk custom apps.
+FDK can be somewhat finicky, so here are some key commands and notes for using it effectively:

 | Command          | Description                            |
 | ---------------- | -------------------------------------- |